 The final destination can be a storm drain, sewer system, or dry well.
 When using a dry well, it is essential to place it significantly away from the property.
 This will prevent water from seeping back into the basement and cycling back through the system.

 Exterior Drain Tile Drainage Issues

-Even if you have drain tile installed around the exterior of your home water issues can still occur.
+Even if you have drain tile installed around the exterior of your home, water issues can still occur.
 As with other drainage pipes, drain tile is susceptible to blockages.
 This may be due to tree roots or dirt and debris entering the pipe.
-Other causes include cracked pipe allowing water to flow back to the building or a malfunctioning sump pump.
+Other causes include cracked pipes allowing water to flow back to the building or a malfunctioning sump pump.

 Possible signs of a problem include:

 - Water stains on the walls of your basement.

 - Water is pooling in the basement.

 - Salt-like residue on basement walls (efflorescence).

 - Puddles of water around the perimeter of your basement floor.

 Contact a professional to investigate if you are experiencing any of these issues and cannot find an obvious explanation.
 Finding the source of the problem can be difficult and time-consuming, but the longer you leave it, the more extensive the problem will become.